-- (e) Accident History. - (1) The stationary source shall include an accident history in the safety plan of all major chemical accidents or releases from June 1, 1992, through the date of safety plan submittal to the department.
-For each major chemical accident or release the stationary source shall report the following information, to the extent known:
+- (e) Accident History.
+The stationary source shall include an accident history in the safety plan of all major chemical accidents or releases from June 1, 1992, through the date of safety plan submittal to Contra Costa Health Services. - (1) For each major chemical accident or release the stationary source shall report the following information, to the extent known: